Sage Network sync gap. B2B-flagged ecom customers missing in Sage means VAT-line classification fails on the next invoice batch.

 - Marketing is on the roles list for a reason that is easy to miss.
 B2B accounts are often created through a marketing-led onboarding flow (a trade-application form, a wholesale signup, a rep-assisted account setup).
 When those flows do not carry the fields the Sage Network sync needs (legal name, VAT number, billing entity), the create fails and the customer lands on this card.
 Marketing owning the quality of the onboarding capture is the upstream fix; finance chasing the absent records at close is the downstream symptom.
 The card makes that handoff visible.

-- This is a pure cross-channel finding: the storefront accepted 39 B2B orders for customers Sage has never successfully recorded.
+- This is a pure cross-platform finding: the storefront accepted 39 B2B orders for customers Sage has never successfully recorded.
 The storefront does not need a Sage record to take a B2B order; Sage needs one to invoice it correctly.
 The Sage Network sync is the bridge, and when it lags or fails, the gap is invisible to anyone watching either system alone.
 Only the join shows that 14 active B2B customers with 39 live orders are about to hit an invoice batch that cannot code their VAT.
 On this account the finance lead traced the 4 failed-create accounts to a single missing mandatory field in the trade-application form, fixed the form, and the recurring failure stopped.
-That is the kind of root-cause fix the cross-channel view enables and a single-system dashboard never surfaces.
+That is the kind of root-cause fix the cross-platform view enables and a single-system dashboard never surfaces.

 Sibling cards merchants should reference together